-Convalescent Care: Room accommodation when a Participant is admitted to a Convalescent Care Facility within 14 days of their discharge from a Hospital where they received Acute Care.
+Convalescent Care/Physical Rehabilitation: Room accommodation when a Participant is admitted to a Convalescent Care Facility or a Physical Rehabilitation Facility within 14 days of their discharge from a Hospital where they received Acute Care.

 Coverage under this category is limited to room and board only.